Coaching is essential if you currently are or are planning to act as a Litigant in Person (LIP), or if you choose to hire legal representation.

 • You probably heard a number of times during your oral application that you were not persuasive enough;

-• You probably did not know how to interrupt a Justice when he/she made mistakes in facts and proceeded with the wrong facts to decide on your case as you were told not to speak;
+• You probably did not know how to interrupt a Judge when he/she made mistakes in facts and proceeded with the wrong facts to decide on your case as you were told not to speak;

-• You probably noticed that the other party constantly misled the Court and you could not believe it that such behaviour was acceptable by the Justice and this permanently muted you as you believed that the Justice will see right through the deceiving party;
+• You probably noticed that the other party constantly misled the Court and you could not believe it that such behaviour was acceptable by the Judge and this permanently muted you as you believed that the Justice will see right through the deceiving party;

 • You probably were told to keep quiet on certain points and not take further any issues that could upset the Judiciary as justice will be denied for you if you pursue too much of the truth; and